-With the relaxation of lockdown restrictions in England coming into force, and the rest of the UK sure to follow closely behind, now is the time to plan to get your business back to normal as far as possible, while ensuring your premises are safe for your staff and customers to re-enter
+As restrictions begin to ease with the reopening of dealerships across the UK, now is the time to plan to get your business back to normal as much as possible, while ensuring your premises are safe for your staff and customers to re-enter.

 1. Your premises

 - You need to make sure you have a full health and safety written assessment to ensure your business is COVID-19-secure.
-All dealerships will have to complete an online HSE inspection to prove that they are safe to reopen – and face random spot checks in the future to ensure they are continuing to comply.
-Using the HSE’s online tools, you will need to display a certificate that confirms the business has complied with the government’s guidance on managing the risk of COVID-19.
+All dealerships will have to complete an online HSE inspection to prove that they're safe to reopen and they may face random spot checks in the future to ensure they're continuing to comply.
+Using the HSE’s online tools, you'll need to display a certificate that confirms the business has complied with the government’s guidance on managing the risk of COVID-19.
 You can find the certificate here.

-- It’s important to deep clean and disinfect any vehicles on your forecourt, especially places where hands and skin may touch, for example the steering wheel/handle bars, buttons, dials and handles.
+- It’s important to deep clean and disinfect any vehicles on your forecourt, especially places where hands and skin may touch, for example the steering wheel, handlebars, buttons, dials, and handles.
 It might be worth documenting the date and time the vehicle was sanitised, to give customers extra reassurance.
-Remember that most cleaning equipment and face protection is in high demand, so make sure you’re ordering the items you need with plenty of notice.

 2. Your online forecourt

-- Customers may be wary of entering premises after COVID-19, so by promoting your efforts of keeping the stock and showroom clean online, you may be able to offer some peace of mind and reassure customers it’s safe to visit.
+- Customers may be wary of entering premises after restrictions are lifted, so by promoting your efforts of keeping the stock and showroom clean online, you may be able to offer some peace of mind and reassure customers it’s safe to visit.
 Use social media and your website to promote these new practises and tell customers you’re open for business.

 - Ensure all your third-party site subscriptions are up to date and look to take advantage of any offers to support your restart.

 - Refresh your vehicle images.
-Some may have been on the forecourt for months, and buyers will remember.
+Some may have been on the forecourt for a few months, and buyers will remember.
 Take time to have a freshen up of the imagery and supporting text.

 - Consider using video calls, or pre-recorded video tours of vehicles for customers who may not wish to enter the showroom until further into their buying journey.

 3. Your staff

-- Think about whether anything you would have done in person before the pandemic can continue to be done online, for example sending videos of the stock you have to minimise the number of customers visiting the premises initially or dealing with customer enquiries by phone or email.
+- Over the last year, have you changed anything to be more phone or online based, and can it continue to be done this way?
+For example, sending videos of the stock you have to minimise the number of customers visiting the premises initially, or dealing with customer enquiries by phone or email.

-- If customers must come into the dealership, why not create an appointment booking system to limit the amount of people in the showroom at a time?
+- If customers must come into the dealership, why not create an appointment booking system to limit the amount of people in the showroom at any one time?

 - When inviting staff back into the dealership to work, make sure that distance is maintained between them.
-Where possible, move desks a little further apart to create extra room and help stop the spread of any viruses.
-Encourage them to avoid sharing pens, cutlery, notepads and other items that come into contact with their hand or even mice.
-The same applies for customers too – offer each one a new pen for example or use disposable cups, at least in the short term.
+Where possible, ensure desks are a little further apart to create extra room and help stop the spread of any viruses.
+Encourage them to avoid sharing pens, cutlery, notepads, and other items, such as mice that come into contact with their hand.
+The same applies for customers too – offer each one a new pen for example or use disposable cups to avoid the risk of possible infection.

 4. Your stock